 On place, memories, and (im)mobilities

-I research primarily questions of sovereignty, territory, ethnicity, power/violence, nationalism, (im)mobilites, and placemaking.
+I research primarily questions of sovereignty, territory, ethnicity, power/violence, borders, (im)mobilites, and placemaking.
 I am interested in understanding how certain populations are rendered powerless through state mechanisms, and in the ways in which the (rendered) powerless navigate, counteract, and resist the dispossession of their bodies, land, and memory in their everyday lives.
 How is sovereignty realized in the everyday?

 I am a PhD Candidate in the Department of Geography at University of Colorado Boulder.
 I am currently researching the processes through which Tibetans-in-exile exercise and negotiate political life in Nepal, against the intensification of China’s politics of development and practices of extra-territorial sovereignty (a confluence of geoeconomics and geopolitics).

 I have a MA in Geography from Miami University (OH), and a BA in Geography, Tourism, and GIS from St. Cloud State University (MN).